emard/ulx3s/README.md

 # ULX3S PCB

-This is work-in-progress place for putting some wishes of a small FPGA board, RPI-0 size.
+This is work-in-progress place for putting some wishes of a small FPGA board.

 Instead of describing in written, it is better explained when drawn in kicad.